What is... Logistics & Supply Chain Management?

-Students can avail of a 6 month placement in the 3rd year of the course.
+Students can avail of a placement in the third year of the course.
 The student will have an opportunity to acquire relevant, real world experience in a business setting.
 Placement partners include leading companies in all the key business sectors.
 This placement is usually paid.

 Are there study abroad options?